TahaMunir2/RISC-V-RV32IM-FPGA/readme.md

 Therefore, we need mstatus[3], mip[7] and mie[7] to all be high to enter the trap handler for a timer interrupt (and for external interrupts, replace the 7's with 11's).

+### FPGA

+An FPGA (Field Programmable Gate Array) is a programmable integrated circuit which can form physical implementations of digital circuits described in HDLs.
+They are made of a matrix of configurable logic blocks (which can be further broken down into flip-flops, lookup tables and full adders) with configurable interconnects that allow FPGAs to create real digital circuits.
+The DE-10 lite FPGA that we were able to borrow from EEStore comes with 50,000 logic elements, 200 KB of BRAM, 6 7 segment displays and 10 individually addressable LEDs.